Roofing dumpster rental in Kissimmee

 - Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger roof tear-offs so one haul-out keeps crews moving without a second trip slowing demobilization.
+The 30-yard bin covers larger tear-offs so one haul-out keeps crews moving and demobilization quick.

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds a square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment—how does that route onto a hooklift truck without busting the weight limit?
-We cap it in a 10-yard dumpster designed for the haul, so the can stays inside safe tonnage on a single pass.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added.
+How does that route into a 10-yard dumpster?
+A roofing dumpster uses lower side walls so the weight stays inside the hooklift truck’s weight limit on one trip.

 Driveway Placement for Roofing Crew Workflow